PrineetKaur/Spark-Databricks-SQL-API-Streaming-Deep-Learning-/README.md

 - Calling **external APIs** from Spark pipelines
 - Applying **deep learning models** for inference on streaming data

-It is designed as an educational project but can also be a reference for developers starting with Spark + ML pipelines.
+It is designed as an educational project, but can also be a reference for developers starting with Spark + ML pipelines.

 ---